rh0910/410Project/README.md

 3. JetBrain IntelliJ(for Java) and Pycharm(for Python).

 > If you intend to use Java:
-Any version of Java JDK LTS from version 8.0 to 17.0 will be needed to "Application.java" file found in this root directory.
+Any version of Java JDK LTS from version 8.0 to 17.0 will be needed to compile and run "Application.java" file, found in this root directory.
 Maven is also required for this project to work, as it is used to communicate and upload code to the Pico W device.

 > If you intend to use Python: